 Where We’re Headed

-New Pathways for Youth has taken the steps to ensure we have the space to meet the doubled footprint of our program growth by procuring a building just five minutes from our current location with over 10,000 square feet of space!
-Plans are in place to remodel the location to accommodate program and operating uses to meet the needs of our youth and mentors.
+New Pathways for Youth has moved into a new space to meet the doubled footprint of our program growth just five minutes from our previous location with over 10,000 square feet of space!

 In order to meet our growth plan, New Pathways needs more mentors to serve the youth who are committed to changing the trajectory of their lives.
 Marketing and public relations initiatives are needed to expand our reach to three times as many prospective mentors.